kent-map/kent/dickens/tale-two-cities.md

 The opening of [Charles Dickens](/dickens/dickens-biography)’ novel _A Tale of Two Cities_, is probably one of the most famous in English literature.
 Set in London and Paris, the novel sets out the events leading up to, at the start of, and even predicts the end of the French Revolution.
 It was written on the top floor of Dicken's [Swiss chalet](dickens/dickens-swiss-chalet) during the spring and summer at his [Gad's Hill](/dickens/dickens-gads-hill) home, and published just three years after he had moved to Kent.

 The action in the novel very quickly moves to the county, with the Mail coach arriving at [Dover](/dickens/dickens-dover) at six a.m., having set off from London at eight the previous evening.
-Dickens’ description of the postal service is consistent with contemporary accounts and the passengers’ unwillingness to trust one another seems to reflect the dangerous nature of journeys reported in news articles from 1775, of robberies where highwaymen stopped coaches on their way into towns.[^ref6]
+Dickens’ description of the postal service is consistent with contemporary accounts and the passengers’ unwillingness to trust one another seems to reflect the dangerous nature of journeys reported in news articles from 1775, of robberies where highwaymen stopped coaches on their way into towns.[^ref6] The etymology of the place names on the route testify to this: "Shooters Hill, so called from the theivery there practiced" and Gad's Hill, from the "Gadd's of steel" or clubs used before fire arms.[^ref7]

-The journey between Dover and London was a fairly popular one, which meant coaches made the journey everyday excepting Sundays.[^ref7] In Dickens’ description of the journey near Shooters Hill, however, it does not sound like a pleasant one:
+The journey between Dover and London was a fairly popular one, with coaches making the journey everyday excepting Sundays.[^ref7] The route travelled through Dartford, Rochester, Sittingbourne, [Canterbury](/19c/19c-canterbury) and Faversham.
+In Dickens’ description of the journey near Shooters Hill, however, it does not sound like a pleasant one:

 ![Millenium Mural, Canterbury / Painted by Elisa Hudson](images/MilleniumMuralMJC.jpg){: .right}

 >He walked uphill in the mire by the side of the mail […] because the hill, and the harness, and the mud, and the mail were all so heavy, that the horses had three times already come to a stop, besides once drawing the coach across the road, with the mutinous intent of taking it back to Blackheath […] There was a steaming mist in all the hollows, and it had roamed in its forlornness up the hill, like an evil spirit, seeking rest and finding none.
 A clammy and intensely cold mist, it made its slow way through the air in ripples that visibly followed and overspread one another, as the waves of an unwholesome sea might do.[^ref8]

 Dickens adds that such a journey in winter was “an achievement to congratulate an adventurous traveller upon”[^ref9] and even the condition of the coach was not something that would add comfort to such a journey, “The mildewy inside of the coach, with its damp and dirty straw, its disagreeable smell, and its obscurity, was rather like a larger dog-kennel”.[^ref10]

+As the mail coach trundles through Kent, nothing more is said of the towns and villages, shrouded in darkness.
+The county acts as a conduit and the story turns to the passengers and their conversation.
+However as we approach Dover, Jarvis Lorry,

+>lowered the window, and looked out at the rising sun.
+There was a ridge of ploughed land, with a plough upon it where it had been left last night when the horses were unyoked; beyond, a quiet coppice-wood, in which many leaves of burning red and golden yellow still remained upon the trees.
+Though the earth was cold and wet, the sky was clear, and the sun rose bright, placid, and beautiful.

 In the novel, Jarvis Lorry, who had made the perilous journey From London, takes a walk long the beach at [Dover](/dickens/dickens-dover):